Shortcuty/ShortcutyDocs/README.md

 ## Getting Started

-All v1 API endpoints require API key authentication.
+Most v1 API endpoints require API key authentication.
+Some endpoints (like `/api/v1/categories`) are public and do not require authentication.
 Get your API key from your account settings on the Shortcuty website (not available in the iOS app).

 ## Authentication

-Include your API key in the `Authorization` header for all requests:
+Most API endpoints require authentication.
+Include your API key in the `Authorization` header for authenticated requests:

 ```
 Authorization: Bearer <your-api-key>
 ```

+Public endpoints (marked as **PUBLIC** in the documentation) do not require authentication.

 To get an API key, visit your Account Settings on the Shortcuty website (https://shortcuty.app) and create one in the API Key Management section. **Note:** API keys can only be created and managed on the website, not in the iOS app.